 The four research partners have rich experiences in the fields of grid analysis, planning and operation and make use of it in SimBench project.
 Moreover we are part of the German research network energy, where we actively participate in (online) meetings.

-We will focus on static modelling and intend to set up time series with a temporal resolution of minutes or quarter hours.
+We will focus on static modelling and intend to set up a full year time series with a temporal resolution of quarter hours.

 We will provide some time series for comparisons and to describe fundamental behavior of storage devices.
 In this way the users of our data base will be able to benchmark their better solutions against our reference.

 At the current development stage we develop an independent data structure based on csv files.
 We will provide this data structure later on as well as models for pandapower, DIgSILENT PowerFactory and Integral.